Sauce101/vite-react-ts-starter/README.md

 ### January 2023

-Includes ESLint-airbnb Prettier fully configured and ready to go.
+Includes ESLint-airbnb and Prettier fully configured and ready to go.